 Established container-based integration for improved patient care

-With this new digital health network, Argentina can continue finding new ways to streamline the patient experience.
-For example, the country is implementing a national digital prescription standard to let doctors create prescriptions, check for interactions with prescriptions from other providers, and share them digitally with pharmacies to eliminate paperwork or coverage checks.
+This new digital health network helps Argentina continue to streamline the patient experience.
+For example, the country is implementing a national digital prescription standard to let doctors create prescriptions, check for interactions with prescriptions from other providers, and share them digitally with pharmacies.

 Improved efficiency with scalable, reliable platform and new work approaches